d-ming/AR-tools/readme.md

 `artools.py` is a collection of Python functions for carrying out AR calculations as well as performing simple 2-D and 3-D visualisations of convex regions.
 A Jupyter notebook demonstrating its usage is given in the [notebooks folder](./AR-book/AR-book-notebooks/Ch%208/artools%20demos.ipynb).

 ### 1.1 Usage
-Copy `artools.py` to your local directory and import as usual.
+Copy `artools.py` to your local directory and import.
 ```python
 import artools
 ```

-Alternatively, add the directory containing `artools.py` to your system path and then import.
+Alternatively, add the directory containing `artools.py` to your system path, and then import.
 ```python
 import sys
 sys.path.append('PATH/TO/ARTOOLS/DIRECTORY')